Skip to main content

 Add the plugin

-The bouncer itself can be installed from the marketplace in WordPress back-office.
+The component itself can be installed from the marketplace in WordPress back-office.

 Installing the CrowdSec WordPress plugin is as easy as installing any other WordPress plugin: